harris-chris/Jot/README.md

 Note that AWS does not specify the format of its errors, and the fields of `InvocationError` that has been pre-defined in `function/function.jl` are arbitrary and may be changed without issue.

 ### Testing the container locally
 AWS provides an RIE (Runtime Interface Emulator) to allow you to test Lambda images locally before pushing them to AWS.
 This runs the container in a proxy of the environment that will be used on AWS servers.
 By running the `run_image_locally.sh` script, the container will be started locally (on port 9000).
-It will run non-detached, so to test it, open up another terminal window, then run the `test_image_locally.sh` script.
-You should see "SUCCESS" returned as a value, and be able to see debug information on the original terminal window.
+It will run non-detached, so to test it, open up another terminal window, then run the `test_image_locally.sh` script, passing it a JSON string.

+If you have not defined your own lambda function, the default one does simple addition or subtraction based on passed JSON, so try `bash scripts/test_image_locally.sh '{"a":10, "b":15, "operation":"+"}'`, which should return `25`.

 ### Defining the AWS Lambda function
-When ready, run `bash ./push_image_and_create_function.sh` to run a script that will push the image to AWS Elastic Container Registry, and then create a Lambda function based on that image.
+When ready, run `bash scripts/push_image_and_create_function.sh` to run a script that will push the image to AWS Elastic Container Registry, and then create a Lambda function based on that image.
 You can log into AWS and go to the Lambda console to observe the function and test it.

 ### Building the files, or building the files and the image
 The `./jot` executable comes with multiple commands, amongst which are `buildfilesonly` and `buildimage`.
 These two offer different routes for building the docker image: